SuadeLabs/fire/documentation/properties/purpose.md

 ### other
 The **other** enum value can be used when it is known that none of the other enum values apply.

+### other_inter_company_amount
+Intercompany transactions that are not reported elsewhere on the BCAR report.

 ### rent
 Describes an account representing the amount of **rent** to be paid or received by the reporting entity.